redis/docs/content/operate/kubernetes/release-notes/7-4-6-releases/7-4-6-tbd-dec24.md

 ## Highlights

-This is a maintenance release with a fix for the Kubernetes product.
+This is a maintenance release to support [Redis Enterprise Software version 7.4.6-102]({{<relref "operate/rs/release-notes/rs-7-4-2-releases/rs-7-4-6-102">}}).
+This version also contains a suggested fix needed to upgrade to newer versions.
 For version changes, supported distributions, and known limitations, see the [release notes for 7-4-6-2 (July 2024)]({{<relref "/operate/kubernetes/release-notes/7-4-6-releases/7-4-6-2">}}).

 ## New in this release